 Or try something completely different by making some Turkish coffee with an Ibrik.
 (That's an Ibrik next to the coffee cup in the photo below.)

-Or, if you want to follow the most recent coffee-brewing fashions, you can make coffee with the Chemex brewer, which is shown in the photo above.
 This is called the pour-over method which, when combined with the thick filter papers used with the Chemex, gives you total control over the brewing process and results in a brew that is clear and without any sediment.

 In other words, while automatic brewers make it easier to brew coffee, they rob us of the experience of participating in the coffee making process.